Big Red Barn Retreat

 EDUCATION

-With education, we learn that the painful impacts of struggle are normal, and we discover that we can grow from these experiences.
+Through education, we come to understand that the painful impacts of struggle are normal, and we realize that growth can arise from these experiences.

 DISCLOSURE

-Through the power of regulation and disclosure, we can begin to openly share our traumatic experiences and discuss their impact.
+With the power of disclosure, we can start to openly share our traumatic experiences and explore their impact.

 STORY

-By doing the hard work of education, regulation, and disclosure, we can begin to pick up the pieces and build anew- building upon the story of our lives and write a new chapter.
+By committing to the hard work of education, regulation, and disclosure, we can start to rebuild—gathering the pieces of our lives and crafting a new chapter in our story.

 SERVICE

-By making sense of our experiences, we can build the courage to share our stories with others.
-This can enrich their lives and enable them to “struggle well.”
+When we make sense of our experiences, we gain the courage to share our stories with others, offering insight that can enrich their lives and empower them to “struggle well.

-PTSD and PTG can both arise from psychological struggle with a highly stressful or traumatic event.
-PTSD is a diagnosis marked by the experience of multiple trauma-related symptoms, to include re-experiencing the trauma (intrusive thoughts, memories, flashbacks, or nightmares), avoidance behaviors (avoiding people and situations that remind us of trauma), cognitive distortions (loss of memory, counterproductive ideas about life and what happened, persistent negative mood), and increased arousal (irritability, aggressive behavior, hypervigilance, startling easily, sleep problems).
-Post-traumatic growth is a process whereby we transform our struggle into a new path, and an outcome where we experience positive changes because of the struggle in the aftermath of trauma.
-Some people experience symptoms of PTSD and post-traumatic growth at the same time.
+PTS and PTG can both stem from psychological challenges following a highly stressful or traumatic event.
+PTS is a clinical diagnosis characterized by multiple trauma-related symptoms, including re-experiencing the trauma (through intrusive thoughts, memories, flashbacks, or nightmares), avoidance behaviors (steering clear of people or situations tied to the trauma), cognitive distortions (memory loss, negative beliefs about life or the event, persistent low mood), and heightened negative symptoms (irritability, aggression, hypervigilance, being easily startled, or sleep issues).
+Posttraumatic growth, on the other hand, is a process of transforming struggle into a new direction, resulting in positive changes emerging from the aftermath of trauma.
+Some individuals may experience both PTS symptoms and post-traumatic growth simultaneously.

-It is possible to notice parts of the PTG process emerging in the aftermath of traumatic events.
-For example:
+It’s possible to recognize aspects of the PTG process surfacing after traumatic events.
+For instance:

 Help Serve Those That Served...